 Trying to shift things back in our direction, we offered a brief presentation on the view increasingly shared in Western capitals that regional powers and the Shanghai Cooperation Organization (the Chinese-instigated regional grouping encompassing nearby Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and Russia) could take on a greater role in ensuring post-withdrawal Afghan stability.

 In response, we were told that our perspective was exclusively Western; we needed to see things from an Asian point of view.
 Continue reading

 By Raffaello Pantucci and Sue Anne Tay.

-First published in Foreign Policy’s AfPak Channel on October 28, 2011.
+First published in the Lowy Institute for International Policy’s The Interpreter on 26 October 2011.